hi-anki/learn-x86_64-assembly/6-iteration/conversion-routine.md

 We are going to start with some manual work and then we will build upon it.

-## Step 1, Isolate The Potential Problem
+## Step 1, Isolate The Potential Source Of The Problem

 The first step in debugging any piece of code is to isolate the potential problem.